microsoft/FluidFramework/docs/content/docs/glossary.md

 **Fluid loader** - Responsible for connecting to a Fluid service and loading a Container.

-**Fluid Object** - Any JavaScript object that implements fluid feature interfaces.
+**Fluid Object** - Any JavaScript object that implements Fluid feature interfaces.

 **Fluid service** – A service endpoint that is responsible for receiving, processing, storing, and broadcasting operations.